Godofdrakes/Dynamic-Highlighting/README.md

-# Example
+# Dynamic highlighting

-An example greeter plugin
+A highly configurable plugin to enable highlighting players based on various conditions